ManieBesselaar/SimpleMathGame/readme.md

-This will be a simple canvas based math game using abstracts for numbers
+This will be a simple canvas based math game using abstracts for numbers.